FireWalkerX/fault_tolerant_router/README.md

 ## Iptables rules
 Iptables rules are generated with the command:
 `$ fault_tolerant_router generate_iptables`
-The rules are in [iptables-save](http://manned.org/iptables-save.8) format, you should integrate them with your existing ones.
+Rules are in [iptables-save](http://manned.org/iptables-save.8) format, you should integrate them with your existing ones.
-Documentation is included in the output, here is a dump using the standard example configuration:
+Documentation is included as comments in the output, here is a dump using the standard example configuration:
 ```
 #Integrate with your existing "iptables-save" configuration, or adapt to work
 #with any other iptables configuration system